SSrustworthy/DLRML-docs/docs/explore/DCA/Performance Corridor/Food_and_Wine_Festival_2010.md

-# Food and Wine Festival 2010 [REF]
+# Food and Wine Festival 2010

 ## Description

 **Land(s)**: Performance Corridor

+**Loop Total Length**: 57:00.161

 **Dates**: April 6, 2010 → May 31, 2010

 **Holiday/Special Event**: Food and Wine Festival

+A preliminary tracklist for the 2010 iteration of the Food and Wine Festival BGM.
+Tracklist compiled by pixelated a based on his reference recording.
+See MouseBits, [https://forums.mousebits.com/threads/new-bgm-for-disneys-california-food-wine-festival.5312/post-40081.](https://forums.mousebits.com/threads/new-bgm-for-disneys-california-food-wine-festival.5312/post-40081.)

 ## Tracklist

 1\.
 Santa Barbara – Benise – Nights of Fire!, track 1

 - Loop Track Length:  4:35.207
-- Track Notes: Loop length: 57:00.161
+- Track Notes: Edited
-Edited

 2\.
 The Empress – Ancient Future – Music from the Tea Lands, track 9